Bose QuietComfort Earbuds 2 review

 Weight: 0.21 ounces (per bud); 2.1 ounces (charging case)

-After weeks of leaks, the QuietComfort Earbuds 2 are now official.
-Bose’s newest flagship wireless earbuds introduce several upgrades such as adaptive active noise cancellation (ANC), Bluetooth 5.3, and sound calibration technology for improved sound quality.
-Most importantly, Bose has made the new version one-third smaller than the original QuietComfort Earbuds, while also developing new ear-tips to help achieve optimal wear for more users.
+The second-gen Bose QuietComfort Earbuds 2 wireless earbuds introduced several upgrades such as adaptive active noise cancellation (ANC), Bluetooth 5.3, and sound calibration technology for improved sound quality.
+Most importantly, Bose made the new version one-third smaller than the original QuietComfort Earbuds, while also developing new ear-tips to help achieve optimal wear for more users.

 The next-gen buds continue to build on traditional Bose hallmarks, but they also struggle in areas where they've underperformed in the past, including battery life, special features, and touch controls.
-Despite these shortcomings, though, their ANC and sound quality performance carry the QuietComfort Earbuds 2 to the top spot on our best noise-cancelling earbuds list.
+Despite these shortcomings, though, their ANC and sound quality performance make the QuietComfort Earbuds 2 one of the best noise-cancelling earbuds available.

 Bose QuietComfort Earbuds 2 in black with charging case placed on brick paving